nhsconnect/FHIR-ODS-API/pages/explore/explore.md

 ## 1. Resource API Structure ##

-The FHIR ODS Lookup profile API described in this section of the implementation guide has been structured consistently in the following way:
+The FHIR ODS Lookup profile API described in this section of the Implementation Guide has been structured consistently in the following way:
 - `0.` References
 - `1.` Read
 - `2.` Search